voucherifyio/voucherify-openapi/docs/guides/building_blocks/Validation-Rules.md

 Validation rules enable you to run promo campaigns valid only for select scenarios.
 Voucherify offers a number of attributes you can tap into.
 The mechanics and details of all of them are described in the [Help Center](https://support.voucherify.io/article/529-validation-rules-campaign-limits).
 In this tutorial, we will guide you through defining and managing *validation* rules with the API.

-> :blue_book: Object definition
+> 📘 Object definition
 >
 > [Validation rule object reference](ref:the-validation-rule-object)

 ## Creating validation rules

-> :exclamation: Important note
+> ❗ Important note
 >
 > We highly recommend creating validation rules using the dashboard.
 The Rules Builder in the dashboard helps you configure desired limits in a convenient way.
 The API should not be used as a preferable way to create and manage validation rules.